List of To Love Ru characters: Rito Yuuki

 Due to his shyness around girls, he is very clumsy and has great difficulty maintaining his composure around any sort of stimulating situation, which leads him to accidentally molest or grope the many girls in the series.
 Due to the otherworldly circumstances around him, Rito is always put, along with many different girls, in any and each type of awkward, intimate, and embarrassing situations, such as when he and Haruna were once teleported naked together to the basement of Mikado's medical clinic because of one of Lala's faulty inventions, or when Lala used the same invention to send them naked to the school.
 In To Love Ru Darkness, his clumsiness becomes even more frequent and violating as well as strangely inventive and surreal.
-He has shown to be able to accomplish difficult feats, such as reaching his hands or various objects into the clothing and undergarments of girls or partially strip off their clothing, and also grab several private parts of several girls all at once, all of which being purely by accident.
-Mikado diagnoses that Rito's frequent godly indecency and unwitting perverted acts manifest because of the way Rito extremely restrained himself with the girls, causing his "libido" to accumulate and release in form of accidentally groping girls' bodies and all other perverted stuff happening so far, calling it the "Cataplectic Indecency Syndrome".
+He has shown to be able to accomplish difficult feats, such as reaching his hands or various objects into the clothing and undergarments of girls or partially stripped off their clothing, and also grabbed several private parts of several girls all at once, all of which were purely by accident.
+In a later chapter of Darkness, Mikado conducts some experiments to gather some data and later interviews Rito.
+Mikado diagnoses that Rito's frequent godly indecency and unwitting perverted acts manifest because of the way Rito extremely restrained himself with the girls since he never sought the opportunity to get intimate with them and wanted to treat them with kindness, causing his "libido" to accumulate and release in form of accidentally groping girls' bodies and all other perverted stuff happening so far, calling it the "Cataplectic Indecency Syndrome".
 She also believes that the more he suppresses it, the more extreme and unbelievable the accidents will be.
-During the first manga series, continuing on into darkness (and present near the end of Motto To Love Ru), Rito also seems to suffer from Sexsomnia.
+Mikado calls this not a disease, but rather a talent that is beyond an average human.
+During the first manga series, continuing into Darkness (and present near the end of Motto To Love Ru), Rito also seems to suffer from Sexsomnia.
 This can most often be observed with Momo being on the receiving end of it.
-Rito can often be seen holding Momo's tail and playing with it as a result.